alachins/RAiSD-AI/README.md

 #### Additional output files per operation mode

-	IMG-GEN 	A directory RAiSD_Images containing all training/test data per class (in separate folders) is generated.
+	IMG-GEN 	The directory RAiSD_Images containing all training/test data per class (in separate folders) is generated.
  			The RAiSD_Report file is not generated in this mode.

+    	MDL-GEN		The directory RAiSD_Model containing the trained CNN model is generated.
+     			The RAiSD_Report file is not generated in this mode.

+     	MDL-TST		The RAiSD_Info file contains the CNN evaluation metrics.
+     			The RAiSD_Report file is not generated in this mode.

+ 	SWP-SCN

 Required Input Parameters
 -------------------------